orbis-eval/orbis_eval/README.md

         - us_states_list_en-txt-12_jan_28-0913am
 ```

 If needed, the lenses, mappings and filters can also be specified in the input section.
-These should be located in ```Orbis/data/[filters|lenses|mappings]``` and should be specified in the section without the file ending.
+These should be located in ```~/orbis-eval/data/[filters|lenses|mappings]``` and should be specified in the section without the file ending.

 ### Evaluation
 The evaluator stage evaluates the the annotator results against the gold standard.
 The evaluation section defines what kind of evaluation should be used.
-The evaluator should have the same name the evaluation folder name in ```Orbis/orbis/plugins/evaluation```.
-At the moment the
+The evaluator should have the same name as the evaluation plugin minus the ```orbis_plugin_evaluation_``` prefix.

 ```yaml
     evaluation: